CtrlK

 Distinctiveness Conflict Risk

-The multi-cloud focus with specific provider names (AWS, Azure, GCP, OCI) and the decision framework angle create a clear niche that is unlikely to conflict with single-cloud provider skills or general architecture skills.
+The multi-cloud focus with a specific decision framework across four named providers creates a clear niche.
+It's unlikely to conflict with single-cloud provider skills or general architecture skills due to the explicit multi-cloud and vendor lock-in triggers.

 3 / 3